 What is a Prosthodontist?

-The most common indication in our practice for referral to a prosthodontist is full mouth reconstruction, whereby several or even all of the teeth are replaced or restored to restore function and esthetics.
-This is well beyond the training and scope of practice for most general dentists.
-These patients, or any others we feel would benefit from the additional experience and expertise of a prosthodontist, are referred to Dr. Keith Compton in Edmonton.
+This extensive work goes beyond the training and focus of our general dental practice.
+These very special conditions will benefit greatly by the referral to Dr. Keith Compton in Edmonton.
 Dr. Compton was raised in Grande Prairie, and practiced general dentistry here before continuing his dental education to become a prosthodontist.

 What is a Pediatric Dentist?

 Pediatric dentists undergo two additional years of dental school to learn the care and treatment of a child’s developing teeth, child behavior and how to manage the special needs of a young child.
 While general practices are trained and equipped in children’s dentistry, a pediatric dentist, their staff and the office décor is all geared toward children.
 For kids with special needs, or if there is an intense fear of the dentist, a pediatric dentist should be considered.